What Nursing Looked Like 100 Years Ago

 Nurses and patients alike actually seem to be in good spirits as the nurses take a pair of wounded soldiers for a walk around the grounds of London’s American Red Cross Hospital in 1918.

 This nurse seems downright overjoyed with the donations she’s getting from Navy soldiers for the Red Cross War Fund in May 1918.
-Learn about 20 of the most inspiring Red Cross rescues.

 A good read